Dev-Arun7/Python-Interview-Preparation/README.md

 Each code snippet is self-contained and can be run independently.
 You can copy the relevant snippets into your Python environment or IDE to experiment with them further.
 Contributions

 Contributions to this repository are welcome!
-If you have additional Python snippets or impro
+If you have additional Python snippets or improvements to existing ones, feel free to submit a pull request.